 The pool is heated in order to derive maximum usage from this superb facility.

 In the Senior School we have A and B swimming teams.
-For the past three years, the A team has placed third (2015), second (2016) and second (2017) in the inter-high Premier Gala in the swimming section.
-The B team won the inter-high A Gala trophy in 2017, 2016, 2015 and placed second in 2014.
+For the past three years, the A team has placed second in the inter-high Premier gala.
+The B team won the inter-high A Gala trophy in 2016, 2017, placed second in 2018, and won the gala again in 2019.

-At the beginning of each year, St Mary’s hosts Summer Splash, a fun, happy event that ushers in the aquatics season for the year.
+At the beginning of each year, St Mary’s hosts the Summer Splash festival, a fun, happy event that ushers in the aquatics season for the year.
 This is a gala held for eight local schools that have junior and senior teams, which swim as combined teams from U10 to U19.

 Tennis is a vibrant and popular sport at St Mary’s.
 There are 75 players on the senior ladder.
 Coach René Plant believes that tennis is a game for life, and tennis at St Mary’s should encompass both competitive and social aspects.
 St Mary’s has eight tennis courts.